-Sortera is active across Sweden, with recycling sites as well as soil and water treatment services in Stockholm, Gothenburg, Helsingborg and Malmö.
-The company benefits the local environment and communities by reducing the amount of waste that ends up in landfills, and helps the planet through reduced need for extraction of primary materials.
+Sortera is active across Sweden and Finland, with recycling sites as well as soil and water treatment services in Stockholm, Gothenburg, Helsinki, and Malmö.
+The company's services benefit the local environment and communities by reducing the amount of waste that ends up in landfills and helps the planet through reduced need for extraction of primary materials.
 The latter results in significant avoidance of GHG emissions.
-To its customers in the construction industry, Sortera offers increased flexibility, high reliability, short lead times, excellent quality and great customer service.
+To its customers in the construction industry, Sortera offers increased flexibility, high reliability, short lead times, excellent quality, and great customer service.

 How big is the effect, and does it last?

-Sortera handled 1.7 million tons of waste in 2019, across energy recovery, material recovery and backfilling operations.
-97% of materials handled are recovered through one of these avenues.
-Sortera’s operations result in potential CO2-equivalent avoidance of 32k tons yearly, when adjusted for its emissions in Scopes 1-3.
-This is equivalent to not using 74k barrels of oil or taking 7k passenger vehicles off the road for a year.
+Sortera handled 1.6 million tons of waste in 2020, across energy recovery, material recovery and backfilling operations.
+98% of materials handled are recovered through one of these avenues.
+Sortera’s operations result in CO2-equivalent avoidance of 66.6k tons yearly.
+This is equivalent to not using 154k barrels of oil or taking 14k passenger vehicles off the road for a year.

 If Sortera didn’t exist…

-Without Sortera’s services, the need for extraction of raw materials could be higher, putting increased strain on finite resources.
-Extractive processes are also carbonintensive, meaning GHG emissions would be higher.
-The recycling rate of materials in the building sector would be lower and result in more waste going to landfills instead of being recovered.
+Without Sortera’s services, extraction of raw materials could be higher, putting increased strain on finite resources.
+Extractive processes are also carbon- intensive, meaning GHG emissions would be higher.
+The recycling rate of materials in the building sector would be lower and result in more waste goingto landfills instead of being recovered.
 Without Sortera there would also be less efficiently treated land and water.
 Basic elements of societal infrastructure, such as sewers and heating plants, would not be maintained as efficiently.

 Impact risk: what can go wrong?

 Efficient recycling or reuse of waste is contingent upon the quality of received materials.
-High quality materials have value and can be traded for profit, whereas low quality materials may end up in landfill and incur costs to the company and the environment.
+High quality materials have value and can be traded for profit,whereas low quality materials may end up in landfills and incur costs to the company and the environment.
 Managing the inflows and improving processes is therefore critical to the sustainability of the business model.
-In addition, Sortera operates 143 large trucks and several industrial facilities.
-These give the company a significant environmental footprint which lessens the net positive impact of its recovery efforts.
-In order to minimize the environmental impact of the trucks, Sortera currently keeps the average fleet age below three years.
+In addition, Sortera operates 150 large trucks and several industrial facilities.
+These contribute to a significant environmental footprint which lessens the net positive impact of its recovery efforts.
+To minimize the environmental impact of the trucks, Sortera currently keeps the average fleet age below four years.
 A last important risk is related to HSEQ, due to working with heavy machinery and equipment.
-In order to mitigate the risk, Sortera continuously focuses on having good HSEQ routines and guidelines.
+To mitigate the risk, Sortera continuously focuses on having good HSEQ routines and guidelines.